 Everyone always tells you to proofread your work, right?
-But you still miss stuff because your brain, being your brain, tells you that you put genes not jeans in that all important science essay.
-We had a lecture at university about editing our work and one of the suggestions was this chopstick.
+But you still miss stuff because your brain, being your brain, tells you that you put genes not jeans in that all-important science essay.
+We had a lecture at university about editing our work and one of the suggestions was this chopstick—something to go into the writer’s toolbox.

 But the chopstick, it forces you to pause as you read.
 Especially if you move it around as you read.
 That slight pause before you move on… that bit of no movement.
 That’s your brain registering whether it’s a mistake